From the archive (8 images)

 Spirits merchant, Damascus, 1960.
 (Photo: private) -

-A meeting of intellectuals and politicians from the Syrian National Bloc, a political movement opposed to French mandate rule, at the home of Tawfiq Qabbani, a respected citizen, in Damascus.
-Standing behind the podium is Fausi al-Ghazzi, considered the "father" of the 1928 constitution.
+A meeting of intellectuals and politicians from the Syrian National Bloc, a movement opposed to French Mandate rule, at the Damascus home of the well-known and respected Tawfiq Qabbani.
+Standing behind the podium is Fawzi al-Ghazzi, regarded as the "father" of the 1928 constitution.
 (Photo: private) -

-Syrian Girl Guides march on the famous Hadjar Street in Damascus near the Bab Tuma district in the early 1950s.
+Syrian Girl Guides march along the famous Hadjar Street near Damascus's Bab Tuma district, early 1950s.
 (Photo: private) -

-Syrian protesters sit in a tent in a village.
-Their banner reads: "No union and unity with a dictator."
-It illustrates the political awareness of rural communities, usually ignored in official narratives.
+Protesters sit in a tent in a village.
+A banner reads, “No union and unity with a dictator,” highlighting the political awareness of rural communities often absent from official narratives.
 (Photo: private) -

-A group of Syrian Boy Scouts in the 1930s on the banks of the Orontes River (Nahr al-Asi).
+A group of Syrian Boy Scouts on the banks of the Orontes River (Nahr al-Asi), 1930s.
 (Photo: private)

 https://qantara.de/en/node/44548